apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

   * Importing Clusters into Red Hat Advanced Cluster Management

-     * Red Hat Advanced Cluster Management 2.2 lacks the use of the Discovery Service that's available within RHACM 2.3.
-This does mean that manual steps are required to be able to import existing OpenShift clusters.
+     * Red Hat Advanced Cluster Management 2.4 makes the use of the Discovery Service, that will auto-discover and import OpenShift Clusters configured within your RHOCM account.
+You can still perform this action outside of the Discovery Service, but this does mean that manual steps are required.
 We have provided the ability to utilise ArgoCD for part of the process, but the final steps remain to be manual.
-Once we upgrade this asset to support RHAMC 2.3, we can reduce these manual steps.

-     * An example of how you can perform the final steps of importing a cluster can be seen below.
+     * An example of how you can perform the final steps of manually importing a cluster can be seen below.
 The use of OpenShift GitOps is used to firstly create all the resources needed by RHACM to perform an import, then once completed, you would follow the remaining steps.
 The aim in the future would be to automate these steps.

      * Uncomment the clusters you wish to import from `Application` [kustomization.yaml](0-bootstrap/single-cluster/3-apps/kustomization.yaml) file.